 Patriots' Danny Amendola: Suits up Sunday

-Amendola (knee) is listed as active for Sunday night's game against the Broncos.
+Amendola (knee) is listed as active for Sunday's game against the Raiders.

-With fellow wideout Chris Hogan out this week, look for Amendola to see his share of Week 10 looks out of the slot, while Phillip Dorsett seems bound to see an uptick in snaps, working on the outside opposite Brandin Cooks.
-Overall, the Broncos pass defense has been tough, but last Sunday the unit allowed Carson Wentz to toss four TDs in the Eagles' 51-23 win over the Broncos.
+With wideout Chris Hogan (shoulder) still sidelined, Amendola figures to remain a key cog in the Patriots passing offense in Week 11.
+Amendola hauled in four passes for a modest total of 36 yards while logging 27 snaps in last weekend's win over the Broncos, but on paper at least, the Raiders present him with a less daunting matchup this Sunday.

 More News